-The forms and patterning of light tubes in 'Untitled (domestic heads or tails)' 2009 are derived from the traditional Aboriginal carved trees of inland New South Wales.
+The forms and patterning of light tubes in 'Untitled (heads or tails)' 2009 are derived from the traditional Aboriginal carved trees of inland New South Wales.
 As the artist has written of this work:

 Many of the scar trees were cut down and sent to museum collections around Australia.

-'Untitled (domestic heads or tails)' also references Roman and Grecian columns, drawing a connection between traditional cultures, Indigenous Australia and classical Roman and Greek culture."
+'Untitled (heads or tails)' also references Roman and Grecian columns, drawing a connections between traditional cultures, Indigenous Australia and classical Roman and Greek culture."

 As with all of Jones' light works, the units radiate heat and intense white light, creating a field of energy in the gallery.
 The formal regularity of the design of uniform industrially manufactured units recalls the light sculptures of such minimal artists as American Dan Flavin or, in Australia, Peter Kennedy.
 Yet Jones' work has a skein of other references alien to minimalism such as the specific reference to carved trees in this work, and in other works inspiration from natural forms found in the Australian landscape, motifs on Aboriginal shields and from patterns in domestic design.
 Jones' synthesises these particular cultural references with the history of formal abstraction and light works in 20th-century western art.
 His works very muteness on the questions of identity and content that knowledge of its specific references may raise is in itself eloquent and perhaps by extension, political.